Jerry Lucas: New York Knicks (1971–1974)

 During this time, Lucas gained some press for a magic trick, "The Phone Book".
 In it, he memorized about 50 pages of the Manhattan White Pages phone book.
 After other demonstrations, a party held by writer Dick Schaap and teammate Bill Bradley saw the trick tested by world chess champion Bobby Fischer, who was reportedly astounded.

 In 1972–73, Reed, the New York team captain and star, returned.
 Lucas was sent to the bench for the first time in his career.
 But, to keep Reed healthy for the playoffs, he still played often.
 In averaging ten points and seven rebounds, he also averaged 4.5 assists.
 The team made the NBA finals again, and this time New York won.

 This made Lucas one of the first to become a champion at every level of the game – high school, college, Olympics, and NBA (a feat matched by Quinn Buckner, and Magic Johnson).
 He is one of eight players who has ever achieved the basketball Triple Crown.

 In the 1973–74 season, the Knicks made a run to repeat as champions, but lost to perennial rival Boston in the Eastern Conference Finals.
 Lucas played far less and was physically declining in his 11th professional season.
 The 34-year-old Lucas retired from the NBA following the season.
 His 15.6 per game career rebounding average is fourth-highest in league history as of 2020, and his 12,942 total is 17th all-time.
 He is also seventh all-time in minutes played per game, despite being a reserve the last two years of his career.

 Legacy

 In 1980, he was inducted into the Naismith Memorial Basketball Hall of Fame with Oscar Robertson and Jerry West, all in their first year of eligibility.
 He was selected by the NBA in 1996 as one of its 50 Greatest Players in NBA History, and again in 2021 as part of the NBA 75th Anniversary Team.
 In 1999 Sports Illustrated named Lucas to their Five Man College Team of the Century.
 In 2021, to commemorate the NBA's 75th Anniversary The Athletic ranked the top 75 players of all time, and named Lucas as the 72nd greatest player in NBA history.

-As an all-time player, Lucas is remembered for his remarkable fame as an amateur player, his dominance as a rebounder, especially for his height, and as a big man with a dangerous long-range shot, a combination unmatched before and only becoming approached since.